Soran-i/SunTelli/README.md

 # SunTelli
-A repository to store the Western Solar Car Project tellimetry documentation, code and general information
+A repository to store the Western Solar Car Project telemetry documentation, code and general information